Arnold Lewis Raphel

-Arnold Lewis Raphel (March 16, 1943 – August 17, 1988) was an American diplomat who served as the 18th United States Ambassador to Pakistan from June 1987 till his death in an airplane crash in Punjab, Pakistan, alongside Pakistani president Zia-ul-Haq and 28 others, in August 1988.
+Arnold Lewis Raphel (March 16, 1943 – August 17, 1988) was an American diplomat who served as the 18th United States Ambassador to Pakistan from June 1987 until his death in an airplane crash in Punjab, Pakistan, alongside Pakistani president Zia-ul-Haq and 28 others, in August 1988.

 Early life and education

 Raphel was born March 16, 1943, in Troy, New York, into a Jewish family, the son of Harry and Sarah (Rote-Rosen) Raphel.

 As a boy, Raphel was already interested in diplomacy and international affairs.
 At age 12, he wrote to the then Secretary of State, John Foster Dulles, regarding his interest in diplomacy.
 Dulles wrote back in reply, advising him to "study hard, work hard and we’ll see you in ten years."
 Raphel graduated from Hamilton College (B.A., 1964) and the Maxwell School at Syracuse University (M.A., 1966).

 Career

 Raphel joined the US State Department in 1966.
 He held a variety of positions throughout his career until his death in 1988.
 He was mainly a diplomat for the US Government.